Technology's Role in Breaking Down Access Barriers

 In this episode of the Tyler Tech Podcast, we begin a special two-part series on the concept of access, exploring how technology helps organizations break down barriers and provide equitable access to services, resources, and opportunities.
 We welcome four experts from Tyler Technologies, each sharing insights on how technology can improve access across different sectors.

-Kristine Lim, product manager in Tyler’s Data & Insights division, explains how data-driven tools can measure and improve access to public services.
+Kristine Lim, product manager in Tyler’s Data & Insights Division, explains how data-driven tools can measure and improve access to public services.
 Urvi Pandya, general manager of workforce case management, discusses how technology can create safe, accessible work environments.
-Industry engagement consultant Kim Martin provides a perspective on making student transportation more inclusive and accessible, while Daren Jackson, senior vice president of disbursements, shares how payments technology fosters financial access and inclusion.
+Industry Engagement Consultant Kim Martin provides a perspective on making student transportation more inclusive and accessible, while Daren Jackson, senior vice president of disbursements, shares how payments technology fosters financial access and inclusion.

 Whether your organization is just beginning its journey toward improving access or looking to expand current efforts, this episode offers practical advice and real-world examples.
-Don’t miss the conversation, and stay tuned for part two, where we explore how technology can further drive meaningful access and inclusion.
+Don’t miss the conversation, and stay tuned for part 2, where we explore how technology can further drive meaningful access and inclusion.

 Be sure to subscribe to the Tyler Tech Podcast for more insights into the technologies shaping the public sector today.